|Las Vegas Classic Rules|

 If a breakdown requires competitors to move to an alternate pair not previously used in the tournament, each competitor required to move will receive two (2) warm-up shots on each lane.

 The official Las Vegas Classic web site is www.LVClassic.net which will contain up-to-date LVC information.
-Search Google for “Las Vegas Classic”.
+A Facebook Event page will also contain basic LVC information.
+Search Facebook or Google “Las Vegas Classic”.
 It is each bowler’s responsibility to check the tournament web site periodically for current information.

 WITHDRAWING AFTER THE TOURNAMENT HAS STARTED